pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling.md

 You can disconnect the programmer now as it is not needed any more.

 #### Upload using Arduino IDE
+**Note:** If you have burned the 'Upload from TX' bootloader and you then upload firmware to your module using **Upload Using Programmer**, you will erase the bootloader.
+That's just the way the Arduino IDE works - avrdude will erase the entire flash memory prior to writing the new code, *including the bootloader*, and the upload will not put it back.
+If this happens you can [burn it again](#burn-bootloader-and-set-fuses).

 1. In the Arduino IDE click **Sketch -> Upload Using Programmer**, or press **Ctrl+Shift+U**.

 If the output indicates that the firmware has been uploaded successfully - give yourself a pat on the back.
 Well done, you have successfully programmed your DIY Multiprotocol module.
 You can already go to the final step [Setting up your Transmitter](Transmitters.md#compatible-transmitters) and begin to fly!!!!